 More specifically, the sixth edition includes the following major changes:

-- Section 3.5 updated to include descriptions of White-Box Switches and Software-Defined Networks (SDN).
+Section 3.5 updated to include descriptions of Bare-Metal Switches and Software-Defined Networks (SDN).

 To construct a networking course around the material in this book, it can be helpful to understand the overall organization, which can be characterized as having three major parts: